jbx-protocol/juice-docs/docs/dev/extensions/juice-721-delegate/jbtiered721delegatestore.md

 ### maxTierIdOf

-The biggest tier ID used.
+Returns the largest tier ID used on the provided NFT contract.

-*This may not include the last tier ID if it has been removed.
+*This may not include the last tier ID if it has been removed.*
-- _nft The NFT contract to get the number of tiers.

 ```solidity
 mapping(address => uint256) public override maxTierIdOf;